 Photos by Adrenaline Lifestyles

 Instead of the typical pickup truck, which usually only features two front doors, we were offered the SuperCrew model, with a rear bench allowing the truck to seat up to five people.
 The four doors sure came in handy as all of us got in and out at each stop to make the deliveries.
 It was fun piling up in the Ranger comfortably while the goods were secure in their dedicated placements.
 Driving the vehicle around was a pleasure and came replete with enough compartments to house our checklists, laptop, bags and phones.
 Also, the Rear Back Up Camera and Rear/Forward Parking Sonar was very much needed through some of the tight driveways and city alley streets.
-The model used comes in at $40,605.00 and very well worth price tag considering all that can be done with it.
+The model that we reviewed comes in at $46,910.00 and very well worth price tag considering all that can be done with it.

 I always say, “As blessed as we are, it is our duty to give back to those that are less fortunate.”
 I will continue to live by the motto and move forward with uplifting the communities around me.
 Stay tuned as we continue reaching out to families and communities in need of assistance.
 Enjoy the photos.